Piara Singh Bhaniara: After release

-Bhaniara was released in 2003, but the District Magistrate of Ropar banned his entry into the Ropar district, thus preventing him from visiting his dera at Dhamiana.
+Bhaniara was released in 2003, but the District Magistrate of Rupnagar banned his entry into the Rupnagar district, thus preventing him from visiting his dera at Dhamiana.
 Bhaniara and his followers successfully challenged this ban in the court.
-The local administration ordered him not to organize large gatherings, but despite this, a large number of his followers continued visiting him on his birthday (23 August).
+The local administration ordered him not to organise large gatherings, but despite this, a large number of his followers continued visiting him on his birthday (23 August).
 There has been no further violence between Bhaniara's followers and the Sikhs, although in 2004, there were protests by Sikh organisations, when a gurudwara allowed Bhaniara's followers to carry a copy of Guru Granth Sahib.
 A member of Babbar Khalsa, Gurdeep Singh Rana was arrested for trying to assassinate Bhaniara using a bomb in January 2005.

+Death

+Bhaniara died on December 30, 2019, after developing chest pain and complaining suffocation, following which he was being taken to a hospital in Mohali, but he died on the way in Kharar.